 More about the 3rd APFF can be found on the APFF 2017 website.

-The 2nd Asia Pacific Feminist Forum celebrated the theme “Creating Waves, Fostering Movements”.
-Workshops designed to be participatory and engaging were organized around knowledge building, skills building, strategising, and movement building.
-The first APFF had generated much interest and enthusiasm and so this second one was well attended by more than 300 women from grassroots constituencies, rural, Indigenous, migrants, workers, urban poor, sexual orientation and gender identity advocates, young women as well as lawyers, academics and political leaders.
+The 2nd Asia Pacific Feminist Forum was held in May 2014 in Chiang Mai, Thailand.
+The first APFF had generated much interest and enthusiasm and so this second one was well attended by more than 300 women from grassroots constituencies, rural, Indigenous, migrants, workers, urban poor, sexual orientation and gender identity advocates, young women as well as lawyers, academics and political leaders. the workshops were designed to be participatory and engaging were organised around knowledge building, skills building, strategising, and movement building.
 Some innovative activities at the APFF included art-activism-performances on the first evening as well as as strategy plenary on the final day.
 Solidarity-building activities engaged all the the participants and helped to build an atmosphere of camaraderie and sisterhood for future struggles.
 APFF 2014 also generated media coverage of specific issues, such as the participation of Burmese women campaigning against an interfaith marriage bill, the challenges for achieving gender justice and the escalating campaign for Development Justice.

 More about the 2nd APFF can be found on the APFF 2014 website (archive).

-More about the 1st APFF can be found on here.
+More about the 1st APFF can be found on the AWID website here.